 Swan motif at the door to the conservatory

 The picture cycles of Neuschwanstein were inspired by the operas of Richard Wagner, to whom the king dedicated the castle.
-The pictures were not however directly modelled on Wagner's works, but on the medieval legends that the composer had also taken as the basis for his works.
+The pictures were not however directly modelled on Wagner's works, but on the that the composer had also taken as the basis for his works. legends

 The pictures on the walls of the castle deal with love and guilt, repentance and salvation.
 Kings and knights, poets and lovers people the rooms.
 There are three main figures: the poet Tannhäuser, the swan knight Lohengrin and his father, the Grail King Parzival (Parsifal).
 These were Ludwig's models and kindred spirits.